'Historic' and 'unprecedented': Temperatures plunge to lows not seen in decades

 Breaking News Emails

-Forecasters warned late Tuesday that the harsh winter blast that has already killed at least five people would worsen dramatically on Wednesday, saying the expected conditions could be the coldest in a generation.

-The National Weather Service described the polar vortex system surging from the north as "one of the coldest arctic air mass intrusions in recent memory."
-It said bitterly cold, very dangerous wind chills would spread across much of the eastern two-thirds of the country, "likely leading to widespread record lows and low maximum temperatures" plunging more than 20 degrees below zero in the Midwest.

-Frigid, icy conditions have been blamed for at least five deaths so far:
+Frigid, icy conditions have been blamed for as many as eight deaths so far:

+- A person was killed amid extreme wind chill in Tazewell County, Illinois, on Tuesday, according to state emergency management officials.
+The exact circumstances were not immediately clear, and the emergency management office did not provide details on the victim.

 - An 82-year-old man died Tuesday afternoon after he was found suffering from hypothermia outside his home in Pekin, Illinois, the Peoria County Coroner's Office told NBC affiliate WEEK of Peoria.

-- A man was found frozen in a detached garage near his home in Milwaukee County, Wisconsin, apparently after having been shoveling snow, the county medical examiner's office said Tuesday.
+- A man was found frozen in a detached garage near his home in Milwaukee County, Wisconsin, apparently after he had been shoveling snow, the county medical examiner's office said Tuesday.

-- A 31-year-old man was killed Monday when he lost control of his vehicle, struck a light pole and was ejected on icy I-80 north of Des Moines.
+- A 31-year-old man was killed Monday when he lost control of his vehicle, struck a light pole and was ejected on icy Interstate 80 north of Des Moines, Iowa.
 The state patrol said the man was driving too fast for the weather conditions.

-- A 9-year-old Nebraska boy died Sunday when the vehicle he was traveling in lost traction on icy Interstate 80 in Cass County and rolled into a ditch.
+- A 9-year-old Nebraska boy died Sunday when the vehicle he was traveling in lost traction on the icy I-80 in Cass County and rolled into a ditch.
 Five other people were injured, the Iowa State Patrol said.

+- A 59-year-old man was found dead Tuesday in his driveway near the border of Delaware County and Madison County, Indiana.
+Delaware County Coroner Rick Howell said it appeared the man fell outside his home.

+- An 87-year-old woman was also found dead outside her Delaware County, Indiana, home Sunday.
+Howell said he is awaiting toxicology reports on her and the man who died Tuesday.

-Almost 1,000 arrivals and departures scheduled for Wednesday were pre-emptively canceled at O'Hare International Airport in Chicago.
-More than 320 were scrubbed in advance at the city's other major airport, Midway International.
+More than 1,500 flight arrivals and departures were canceled at O'Hare International Airport in Chicago, according to FlightAware, a Houston-based flight tracking company.
+Another 330 were scrubbed at the city's other major airport, Midway International.

 Amtrak said all trains scheduled to and from Chicago on Wednesday were also canceled.

-Forecasters said subzero temperatures would cover large parts of the East and the Midwest where as many as 75 million Americans live on Wednesday.
-By Wednesday night, 85 percent of the U.S. land area and 230 million Americans will have experienced freezing temperatures, they said.
+The subzero temperatures seized large parts of the Northeast and the Midwest, where as many as 75 million Americans live.
+By Wednesday night, 85 percent of the U.S. land area and 230 million Americans will have experienced freezing temperatures, forecasters said.

-Record lows were forecast over a wide stretch of the Midwest: Rochester, Minnesota, was forecast to reach 31 degrees below zero overnight.
-Milwaukee was expected to drop to minus-28 degrees.
-Des Moines, Iowa, could hit minus-21.
+Chicago's temperature fell to 15 degrees below zero.
+Fargo, North Dakota, hit minus 31 degrees.
+Minneapolis reached minus 27 degrees.
+As of 1 p.m.
+CT (2 p.m.
+ET) Wednesday, it was 0 degrees in both Cleveland and Buffalo, New York.

-"Historic cold, unprecedented cold, these are all adjectives you could use to describe this," said Kathryn Prociv, a meteorologist for NBC News.
+"Historic cold, unprecedented cold, these are all adjectives you could use to describe this," Kathryn Prociv, a meteorologist for NBC News, said.

 "These are some of the coldest temperatures an entire generation has ever felt, talking about the millennials," Prociv said.
 "A lot of these temperatures will be the coldest since about 1994, when a lot of them were just being born."

-The U.S. Postal Service said it would suspend delivery services on Wednesday in Minnesota, western Wisconsin, Iowa and western Illinois.
+The U.S. Postal Service said it would suspend delivery services Wednesday in Chicago, Minnesota, western Wisconsin, Iowa and western Illinois.
 There will also be no mail or package pickups, it said.

-"You're talking about frostbite and hypothermia issues very quickly, like in a matter of minutes, maybe seconds," said Brian Hurley, a meteorologist with the National Weather Service's Weather Prediction Center.
+"You're talking about frostbite and hypothermia issues very quickly, like in a matter of minutes, maybe seconds," said Brian Hurley, a meteorologist with the NWS' Weather Prediction Center.

-For emergency responders, such conditions are life-threatening but part of the job.
+For emergency responders, such conditions are life-threatening but a part of the job.

 When any equipment gets wet, it "freezes to the ground," Rochester fire Capt.
 Greg Neumann said.